mhowlett/ncpy/README.md

 # ncpy

 This is a utility for copying large files from one computer to another in situations where network connectivity is potentially very poor.
 It is fast.
-It doesn't use encryption.
 There is no problem if you need to change network connections mid-transfer.

 I built this because I frequently need to transfer large data files from a server to my laptop and